edu-flores/widgets-4-workouts/README.md

 To calculate how many plates you need to reach a specific weight on an olympic barbell (45 lbs), use the plate calculator widget.

-Similarly, to calculate the 40%, 60% and 80% of a specific weight for warmup and/or dropset puroposes use the other calculator widget.
+Similarly, to calculate the 40%, 60% and 80% of a specific weight for warmup and/or dropset purposes use the other calculator widget.

 To track your rest between sets, you can tweak the given timer (max of 59 mins and 59 seconds) to your liking.